Support Agent: Case Study

 Daily Notes

-Raw log of everything that happened today.
+Raw log of everything that happened today in memory/YYYY-MM-DD.md.
 Created fresh each morning.
-Feeds the distillation agent at night.
-Kept for reference, not for loading into context.
+Feeds nightly distillation.
+Kept for chronological reference.

 Tier 2: Long-term